TobyL98/RP1_m-z_speciesidentify/theoretical_peptides_pipeline/README.md

 A key part of this code is to filter all the possible Post-translational modifications (PTMs) with results from LCMSMS analysis to only include the possible PTMs in the LCMSMS data.
 The LCMSMS data is the results from a Mascot query of the LCMSMS data.
 The current LCMSMS results used are in PTM_rules/LCMSMS.
 They include the mammalian species: a bat species from genus Myotis, Rattus norvegicus, Felis catus, a species from Bos genus, Canis lupus familiaris, a species from Elephantidae family and Mus musculus.

 If you're doing analysis for a different class (e.g., birds) or very divergent/rare mammalian species then you can change the LCMSMS data by removing the mascot result csv files and replacing them with new csv files.
-You will potentially need several different species to obtain all the possible PTMS.
-Once, the LCMSMS files have been replaces run the code *peptide_rules.py* to integrate them into the pipeline
+You will potentially need several different species to obtain all the possible PTMa.
+Once the LCMSMS files have been replaced, run the code *peptide_rules.py* to integrate them into the pipeline

 ## Common errors
 **1. Rscript.exe file cannot be found**